Collectors and dealers descend on Hong Kong for annual Art Basel

 Soaring rents have seen many galleries set up shop in the formerly industrial district of Wong Chuk Hang on the outskirts of Hong Kong island, transforming the area into a new arts hub.

-Henrietta Tsui-Leung, owner of Hong Kong-based Galerie Ora-Ora and co-president of the Hong Kong Art Gallery Association, believes there's plenty of room for growth in the city's art market.
+Henrietta Tsui-Leung, owner of Hong Kong-based Galerie Ora-Ora and co-founder of the Hong Kong Art Gallery Association, believes there's plenty of room for growth in the city's art market.

 "We only have 100 galleries in Hong Kong ... definitely below 120.
 Any established city like New York or London will have over 1,000 or 2,000.
 There is definitely a lot of wealth in Hong Kong as well.
 We have a lot of room for growth," she said.